 This layout is similar to the standard layout, except it groups nodes with similar attributes together in fans.
 It’s particularly useful to get an overview of the network clusters, or to identify groupings that may not be obvious.

 Our sequential layout is a good way to display where there’s a clear parent-child relationship between nodes, but where the nodes also have a set tier or level that needs to be communicated.

 It takes multiple components into account, minimizes link crossings and makes really efficient use of the available screen space.

 Our radial layout arranges nodes in concentric circles around the original subject in a radial tree.
 Each generation of node becomes a new orbit extending outwards, showing a dependency chain.

-Generally, this layout is the best option for networks with a large volume of child nodes to each parent.
+Generally, this is an alternative to sequential layout for tree-like networks with a large volume of child nodes to each parent.

 Ready to learn more?

 Get started with one of our data visualization products to try these graph layouts for yourself.